matloff/fasteR/README.md

 The second row as a whole would be all the data for that second person, i.e. the height, weight and age of that person.

-**Note that that row would also be cnsidered a vector.
+**Note that that row would also be considered a vector.
 The third column as a whole would be the vector of all ages in our dataset.**

 As our first example, consider the **ToothGrowth** dataset built-in to